fivethirtyeight/nfl-elo-game/README.md

 ```

-On average, your forecasts would have gotten 602.78 points per season.
-Elo got 642.61 points per season.
+On average, your forecasts would have gotten 604.59 points per season.
+Elo got 645.16 points per season.

 ```

 OK, looks like changing home-field advantage from 65 to 100 points isn't a good idea.
 With that tweak, our generated probabilities perform worse historically than the official FiveThirtyEight Elo probabilities.

-## Making 2017 forecasts
+## Making 2018 forecasts

-Inside the `Util.read_games` function, there are three lines you can uncomment to download the 2017 schedule and results to `data/nfl_games_2017.csv`.
+Inside the `Util.read_games` function, there are three lines you can uncomment to download the 2018 schedule and results to `data/nfl_games_2018.csv`.
 If you run `python eval.py` after uncommenting them, you'll see something like the following in the output:

 ```

 Forecasts for upcoming games:
-2017-09-07	NE vs. KC		69% (Elo)		73% (You)
+2018-09-06	PHI vs. ATL		65% (Elo)		69% (You)
-2017-09-10	CHI vs. ATL		28% (Elo)		31% (You)
+2018-09-09	BAL vs. BUF		64% (Elo)		68% (You)
-2017-09-10	CIN vs. BAL		63% (Elo)		67% (You)
+2018-09-09	NYG vs. JAX		42% (Elo)		46% (You)

 ```

-The scripts are now maintaining Elo ratings through the 2017 season, and printing forecasts (both from `elo_prob1` and from `my_prob1`) for upcoming games.
+The scripts are now maintaining Elo ratings through the 2018 season, and printing forecasts (both from `elo_prob1` and from `my_prob1`) for upcoming games.
 Note that our model is more confident in the home team in every game because we've adjusted the `HFA` parameter to 100.

 ## More